Euchie23/SquidStock/notebooks/Temporal_CPUE_Analysis/README.md

 # 🗺️ The Navigation Course — Temporal CPUE Analysis

 ## 📘 Executive Summary
-This notebook establishes the analytical foundation for exploring temporal dynamics in *Illex argentinus* catch data (2000–2020).
-It introduces clean, reproducible workflows to analyze Catch Per Unit Effort (CPUE), track inter-annual shifts, and link them to environmental drivers such as sea Water Temperature, sea surface height (SSH), chlorophyll-a, and fishing depth.
+This notebook serves as the **first step in the analysis pipeline**, aimed at understanding the structure, distribution, and temporal dynamics of the raw dataset before applying statistical models.
+It does so by exploring temporal dynamics in *Illex argentinus* catch data (2000–2020), and introduces clean, reproducible workflows to analyze Catch Per Unit Effort (CPUE), track inter-annual shifts, and link them to environmental drivers such as sea Water Temperature, and fishing depth.

 Key insights include:

-- 🎣 Seasonal peaks (March–June) dominate CPUE trends across years, with notable spikes in 2005 and 2014.
-- 🌡️ Gradual ocean warming and declining chlorophyll levels suggest lower productivity in recent years.
-- 🌊 Increased SSH variability and deeper mean fishing depths hint at changing oceanographic and squid behavioral patterns.
-- 📉 Together, these indicators point to reduced biomass availability and potential climate-linked shifts in squid distribution.

-This notebook forms the first module in the SquidStock series, supporting sustainable fisheries through transparent, data-driven marine analytics.
+- 🎣 **Seasonal peaks** in squid CPUE consistently occur between **March and June**, reflecting biological migration and spawning cycles.
+- 📉 Mean CPUE shows a **general decline after 2014**, indicating potential stock stress or reduced catch efficiency.
+- 🌡️ **Water temperature** steadily increases over time, likely pushing squid into **cooler or deeper zones**.
+- ⏬ **Fishing depth** has increased over time, pointing to possible **vertical movement** of squid or shifts in fishing behavior.

 ---

-## 🧭 Module Overview: The Navigation Course (Catch & Temporal Exploration)
+## 🧭 Module Overview: The Navigation Course

-This module focuses on the exploration of squid catch time-series data and environmental variables, providing summary statistics and visualizations that uncover temporal patterns and trends.
-Although originally planned to include spatial maps, the current notebook version centers on time-series analysis and summary tables without interactive maps.
+This module provides an **exploratory analysis** of raw squid CPUE and environmental data.
+It includes descriptive statistics, time-series plots, and yearly summary tables — forming the **analytical foundation** for later modeling and hypothesis testing.

+> While originally scoped to include spatial maps, this module focuses solely on **temporal dynamics** to characterize long-term trends and seasonality.
 ---

 ## 🗃️ Data Schema